 It lasts a long while in the fridge.
 So this is one you can pull from again and again, whenever you need a delicious salad topping in a hurry.

-To make this balsamic vinaigrette recipe, whisk the following together in a bowl:
+Whisk the following together in a bowl:

 - Extra virgin olive oil